 Around 1982, in the San Francisco Bay Area, along with its "sister" institution, the American Gamelan Institute, which shares administrative resources.
-Some of its earliest members and cohorts include James Tenney, Anthony Braxton, Lou Harrison, David Rosenboom, David Mahler, Alexis Alrich, Anne LaBerge, Carter Scholz, Chris Mann, Eric Richards, Dan Goode, and a number of others.
+Some of its earliest members and cohorts include James Tenney, Anthony Braxton, Lou Harrison, David Rosenboom, David Mahler, Alexis Alrich, Anne LaBerge, Carter Scholz, Chris Mann, Eric Richards, Dan Goode, Larry Polansky, Jody Diamond, and a number of others.

 Practically, not much; philosophically a great deal.
-There are no responsibilities of membership other than doing your best to promote the general well-being of your own work, the work of others in Frog Peak, and generally, trying to be a good citizen (that is, meeting us sort of "halfway" in getting your work ready for distribution).
-We want member artists to promote their own work by their own art, and in turn, help Frog Peak.
-We like it when member artists say "You can get that through Frog Peak" and "Here's the Frog Peak phone number, email, website", etc.
+There are no responsibilities of membership other than doing your best to promote the general well-being of your own work, the work of others in Frog Peak, and generally, trying to be a good citizen (that is, doing your part in getting your work ready for distribution).
+Member artists promote their own work by their own art, activity, and creativity, which in turn, helps Frog Peak.
+We like it when member artists say "You can get that through Frog Peak" and "Here's the Frog Peak phone number, email, website," etc.

 Why is it called a "composers' collective"?

-A couple of reasons, none of them too rigid.
+A few reasons, all quite flexible.
 First, the organization itself makes no profit, nor do the "directors" get paid.
-Most major decisions are made by consulting members, and we expect people to help out when possible.
-But probably most importantly, one of our key ideas is that everybody's work will help everybody else's.
-There are famous composers in Frog Peak, and totally unknown ones, and people in between.
+All income goes to support the production of the work, the running of the office, postage, production, and so on.
+Major decisions are often made by consulting other members, and we expect people to help out when they can.
+But, perhaps most significantly, one of our key precepts is that everybody's work will help everybody else's.
+There are famous composers in Frog Peak, and totally unknown ones, and everything in between.

-Once we accept an artist, we'll carry anything by them, in any medium (well almost, we won't ship hazardous or explosive materials, although we do have one item that's been reclassified as inedible).
+Once we accept an artist, we'll carry anything by them, in any medium (well almost--we won't ship extremely large, heavy, hazardous or explosive materials, although we do have one item that's been classified as inedible).
 We exercise no editorial or aesthetic control.
-If you want to include a book of your poems, your baby pictures, your complete symphonic works and your blank vinyl LP of contemplations of ancient Korean poetry, that's cool.
+If you want to include a book of your poems, your baby pictures, your complete symphonic works and your blank vinyl LP of contemplations of ancient Korean poetry, that's fine with us.
 Just send us enough copies, or an easily reproducible master.
 Our only constraints are practical: what we can store, reproduce, ship.
 We discourage pieces done on bowling balls, sticky substances, or sharp objects.

 What kind of work will Frog Peak accept?

 Anything, once an artist becomes a member.
-Our main interest is in experimental stuff, but we don't really have a clear organizational definition of what that means.
-If stuff is interesting to us, or argued for by one of the active member artists, that's an important factor.
+Our main interest is in experimental stuff, but we don't have a fixed definition of what that means.
+If an artist is interesting to us, or argued for by one of the active member artists, that's an important factor.

 What will Frog Peak do to promote my work?

-How does Frog Peak survive financially without accepting performance royalties, being a non-profit and actively seeking grants and donations, or having directors with trust funds?
+How does Frog Peak survive financially without requesting performance royalties, being a non-profit and actively seeking grants and donations, or having directors with trust funds?